CRESYM/colib0.github.io/pages/models/generations/Sources/VSC/EMTGridFollowingVSC/index.md

 ### Current control

 The current control is used to determine the converter voltage that has to be applied in order to maintain the current at the setpoint.
-The model presented uses the Internal Model Control method (IMC), described in [[7]](#7) The control is based on the electric relationship between the variables:
+The model presented uses the Internal Model Control method (IMC), described in [[7]](#7), which provides PI controllers tuned in terms of the machine parameters (in this case $$R$$ and $$L$$) with the desired response.
+The control is based on the electric relationship between the variables:

 <div style="background-color:rgba(0, 0, 0, 0.0470588); text-align:center; vertical-align: middle; padding:4px 0;">